FutureProofHomes/Documentation/docs/satellite1-squircle-enclosures.md

     ---

     ![Recommended Spade Connectors](/assets/Accessories-spade-connector.jpg){loading=lazy }
-    For the cleanest connection between the speaker and the JST-XH cable, we recommend using .
+    For the cleanest connection between the speaker and the JST-XH cable, we recommend using spade connectors.
 If you prefer, you can solder the cable to the speaker terminals, or simply wrap the cable around the terminals—it’s entirely up to you.
     [Get it on Amazon](https://amzn.to/47YbzBo){ .md-button .md-button--primary }

 </div>